10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 It will take you around 4-6 hours to hike the trail, but it is definitely one of the best hikes in Lassen Volcanic National Park!

-Lassen Volcanic National Park Lodging
+Where to Stay in Lassen Volcanic National Park

 There are not many hotels in or around the Lassen Volcanic National Park and the nearest option is a place called Drakesbad Guest Ranch.
 In addition, you can camp at Warner Valley Campground.

-Otherwise, you will find the best lodging options for Lassen National Park about 20 minutes away which is ideal for those traveling by car.
+Otherwise, you will find the best lodging options for Lassen National Park about 20 minutes away, which is ideal for those traveling by car.
 Accommodation can be found in some of the nearby small towns.

 Highlands Ranch Resort

 This place is a modern, cottage-style house that is surrounded by colorful fields and mountains.
 There is also a restaurant located nearby, making this an optimal spot to crash at!
+Click here to check rates and availability.

 Village at Childs Meadow

-Another great option of a place to stay near Lassen Volcanic National Park is a cozy hotel called the Village at Childs Meadow.
+Another great option for a place to stay near Lassen Volcanic National Park is a cozy hotel called the Village at Childs Meadow.
 It also has an on-site restaurant with American cuisine, spacious rooms, and a cocktail bar.
+Click here to check rates and availability.